Shopify/polaris/.github/CONTRIBUTING.md

 Please use [this template for proposing new components or changes to existing components][new-component].

-If you're only fixing a bug, it's okay to submit a pull request right away but we still recommend you file an issue detailing what you're fixing.
-This is helpful in case we don't accept that specific fix but want to keep track of the issue.
+If you’re only fixing a bug, it’s okay to submit a pull request right away but we still recommend you file an issue detailing what you’re fixing.
+This is helpful in case we don’t accept that specific fix but want to keep track of the issue.

 ## Your first pull request